jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Components

 [Version 7](../../packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md) of the AdapTable React Wrapper introduces a big change.

-You now need to provide 2 components:
+Unlike with previoius version, **you now need to provide 2 components**:

 - **AgGridReact** This is the ag-Grid React component.
-You should pass as props the GridOptions objects and any Modules (see above)
+You should pass as props the GridOptions object and any Modules (see above)

 - **AdaptableReact** This is the AdapTable React component.
 See below for a list of the props required.